arya-oss/Slim-Restful-API-Client/README.md

 ### How to setup (apache mod_rewrite must be enabled)
 1. Clone this repo in `www` or `htdocs` directory.
 2. Change DB configuration in `bootstrap/app.php` and import `resources/friends.sql` in a db.
-3. Install composer dependencies `composer Install`
+3. Install composer dependencies `composer install`

 4. Goto url `http://localhost/rest/public/users`